vensah-dev/is_odd/README.md

-# isOdd-
+# is-odd
-to find out if a number is odd or not.
-This state of the art library will return true when your input number is odd
+**is-odd is a state of the art library that can be used to fin out if a number is odd or not and a few other functions.**

+the main feature of is_odd is to check wheather a number is_odd or not.
+Eventually is_odd has eveolved to support for checking prime numbers, square and cube numbers.
+You can also convert numbers into index notation or standard form as well.

+_more features coming soon._